 There are no tricks.
 It’s this simple.
 Modeled after the Roland TR-606 drum machine from the 80s, it has seven drum pads and two knobs, that’s it.
 You are probably wondering how it even got on the list?
 Easy, it offers you all you need in the beginning.

 You may think that everybody’s drums would sound the same, but it’s not true.
 Because of very few built-in processing functions (just the reverb), there is some post-processing that has to be done.

 And that’s when everyone’s workflow and preferences are different.

 Moreover, it’s not like everyone is using the same drum machine.
 In my opinion, 808s are so much more overused right now than 606s.

-If you have a MIDI keyboard, it’s nothing but a pleasure to use.
+If you have a MIDI keyboard for beginners, it’s nothing but a pleasure to use.
 You assign drum pads on your keyboard to these plugin’s pads, and you are ready to go!

 To finalize my thoughts, I think that the five plugins above are one of the best drum VST on the market that I’ve used or tried.

 The free market is free for a reason, so it’s mostly just word of mouth.
 The developers don’t spend money on advertising or marketing.
 That’s why there can be a lot more, possibly even better, drum plugins out there, and I am just not aware of them.

 If you are a beginner, don’t think that buying the expensive plugins will make you another Metro Boomin (insert any other talented beatmaker).
 Better drum patterns come with experience.
 And the more complex doesn’t always mean better.
 Listen to 21 Savage’s “Bank Account,” the beat is very simple.
 The song, however, blew up like crazy.

 Don’t take shortcuts and take your time to learn everything.